opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-ap-ch.rst

 ---------

 Below you find a list of classes that you need to implement in your catalog.
-Translateable elements are marked as such under usage notes.
+Translatable elements are marked as such under usage notes.

 .. list-table:: Classes of DCAT-AP-CH
     :widths: 20 20 30